Sdegr/Thesis/README.md

 Make another batch file as in STEP 12 but change; '-src <oldfilename>' to, '-src <newfilename>'. \
 and change; '-output <oldfilename>' to, '-output <newfilename>'.
 Rename your Batch File.

-Repeat step 13 with your name Batch File.
+Repeat step 13 with your newly named Batch File.

 # STEP 17 - Obtaining BLEU-scores for noisy texts (Dutch -> English)